 They Tried To Bury Us, They Didn’t Know We Were Seeds

 Like all the women I am painting, there are so many reasons that I admire her.
-The most recent and politically impactful is that while protesting the white nationalist, Nazi, descent upon our city of Charlottesville, VA, on August 12, 2017, she was almost run over when a man drove his car full-speed through a crowd of people killing, one and physically injuring over 20 to the point of needing medical care on site or transport to the hospital.
+The most recent and politically impactful is that while protesting the white nationalist — Nazi — descent upon our city of Charlottesville, VA, on August 12, 2017, she was almost run over when a man drove his car full-speed through a crowd of people, killing one and physically injuring over 20.
 She was lucky to not be physically hurt, but the emotional impact has been great and she has fought hard to regain her normal day-to-day.
-Her strength lead her down the path of self-care and seeking others who shared her experience.
-It also lead her to increase her activism and lean into the forces that hurt her.
+Her strength led her down the path of self-care and seeking others who shared her experience.
+It also led her to increase her activism and lean into the forces that hurt her.
 She continues to protest and fight for what she believes in.
 She walked hundreds of miles from Charlottesville to Washington, DC to protest white supremacy.
 She belongs to local organizations and regularly attends local political efforts to move our country forward, for example, to finally ratify the ERA.
 Before all of this happened, she volunteered for the Peace Corps and spend two years in Africa much later in life than most, learning not one but two languages to do so.
-She is a bee-keeper and believes in gardening and eating local food.
-And not least, when I moved to Charlottesville, knowing almost no one, she became my first friend and helped me find the calmer, more wholesome existence I was looking for after living in Washington, DC for 9 years.

 The phrase “They Tried To Bury Us, They Didn’t Know We Were Seeds” has a long history going back to an Ancient Greek poem, but can be traced, more recently, to Mexican activists who used it in support of the Ayotzinapa 43 — 43 students who disappeared in Iguala, Mexico in 2013.
 The statement has also been used in the current protest of how the United States is handling immigration in the Trump era.
 I used these words in this work because they directly connect to Mexico and immigration and this strong woman comes from a family of immigrants on her father’s side from Mexico.
 In addition, the metaphor of seeds offers the idea that those who have suffered immensely might help bear the fruits of justice later on.